 This is a subconscious shorthand for the second draft, which is where I take those telling scenes and show them.

 I do a global search for exclamation points, ellipses, and em dashes.
 At each one, I examine the scene.
-Nine times out of ten, I change the power punctuation to a period, or I find the em dash or ellipsis was not needed.
+Nine times out of ten, I reword it to show the action and change the power punctuation to a period.
+Many times I find the em dash or ellipsis was not needed.

 Exclamation points, em dashes, and ellipses are like speech tags.
 They are necessary, but simplicity is the key to making them unobtrusive.
 Generally, dialogue worded powerfully, along with the way you visualize and then show the attitude of the characters and their situation will serve to convey the emotions.

 All punctuation has its place and should be used appropriately.
-Exclamation points, em dashes, and ellipses should be used, but only at important points.
 For the most part, the way you have set the scene combined with the dialogue itself will convey the tension without your having to sprinkle the narrative with power punctuation.

 I suggest you do a global search and change most of them to a period.

 It’s your narrative, so of course, you will do as you see fit.
-However, the exclamation point before a question mark is not accepted punctuation in literature intended for adults, so don’t be surprised if you receive negative feedback in reviews.
-Interrobangs are a writing habit professional writers will avoid if they want to be taken seriously.
+However, the exclamation point before a question mark is not accepted punctuation in literature of any genre but comic books, so don’t be surprised if you receive negative feedback in reviews.
+Interrobangs are a writing habit the professional writer will avoid if they want to be taken seriously.

 - If the ellipsis falls at the end of a sentence in dialogue, use a comma at the end of it followed by a speech tag.
 “But, my dog…,” Annie said, her brow furrowed.

 - If no speech tag is used, employ a period, question mark, etc. “But, my dog….”
 Annie’s brow furrowed.

 This is because the ellipsis at the end of a sentence symbolizes unspoken words, trailing off.
 The ellipsis is not punctuation.